C-Williams/spiced_projects/README.md

-# spiced_projects
+# Spiced Projects

-This repo contains all of my projects that were built as part of the Data Science course at the Spiced Academy in Berlin.
+### This repo contains all of my projects that were built as part of the Data Science course at the Spiced Academy in Berlin.

 Projects include: